Architecture:

 Self Portrait Photograph of Frank Lloyd Wright, ca. 1905.
 Collection of Frank Lloyd Wright Trust.

 During the early 1890s, the nation was in a recession, and there was plenty of competition among Chicago’s many architectural firms.
 Through his Oak Park neighbors, friends, and fellow Unitarians, the young architect secured numerous commissions in the area.
-One of the most important of these was Charles E. Roberts (1843-1943), a successful inventor, mechanic, and businessman.
+One of Wright’s most important acquaintances was Charles E. Roberts (1843-1943), a successful inventor, mechanic, and businessman.
 Roberts was a prominent community leader who became a key mentor to the young architect.

 Frank Lloyd Wright Home and Studio, Oak Park, Illinois.
 Allix Rogers, Photographer.

-In 1896, when Wright was just starting out, Roberts commissioned him to design several projects, including remodeling and enlarging his own home at 321 N. Euclid Avenue and designing a summer house for the family.
-In an even more ambitious project, Roberts had Wright design a speculative development.
-Encompassing a two-block area in what would become the Ridgeland section of Oak Park, the proposal called for dozens of high-quality comfortable homes for middle-class residents.
+In 1896, Roberts commissioned Wright to design several projects, including remodeling and enlarging his own home at 321 N. Euclid Avenue and designing a summer house for the family.
+In an even more ambitious project, Roberts had Wright design a speculative development for a block of approximately eighteen homes for middle-class residents in the Ridgeland area of Oak Park.

 Photograph published in 1900 of Goodrich House from Architectural Review (June 1900).

 The Goodrich House’s exterior features a steeply-pitched roof that flares out at the base to form the deep eaves that Wright favored.
-Roughly square in plan, the house has porch projections at the front and the rear that repeat the flared eaves.
-A slatted wall conceals the front steps, providing an early example of Wright’s preferred ‘hidden’ entrance.
-Clapboard siding on the lower portion of the house flares out at the base to cover the raised basement, effectively merging the house silhouette with the surrounding ground.
-A continuous band of molding separates the first story from the second, enabling Wright to conceal the slight setback between the two.
+Roughly square in plan, the house has porches at the front and the rear that repeat the flared eaves.
+These porches, which project into the surrounding landscape, were a departure from the shallow, wrap-around porch more typical of the Victorian era.

-Front Elevation, House for Mr. C. E. Roberts, January, 1896.
+Front Elevation, House for Mr. C. E. Roberts in the Ridgeland project, January, 1896.
 The Frank Lloyd Wright Foundation Architect (The Museum of Modern Art, Avery Architectural & Fine Arts Library Columbia University, New York).

 Right: Similar perspective view of the Goodrich House, 2025.